Resident Parking Permits:

 South Lots: 1, 2, 4, 7, 9, 12, 14, 25, Prince St, Prairie St.

-Commuting students who drive infrequently may use any on-campus meter.
-Meter fees are required except for University recognized holidays and on weekends, starting at 5 p.m.
+Commuting students who drive infrequently may use any on-campus pay by space stalls by downloading the Passport Parking App.
+These fees are required at all times except for University recognized holidays and on weekends, starting at 5 p.m.
 Friday through 11:00 p.m. on Sunday.
-A parking permit does not negate the payment of meter fees.
-Fees vary by type of meter.
+A parking permit does not negate the payment of metered spaces.

 A registered permit holder who forgets their parking permit for a day, will be issued one free temporary permit per semester.
 Any additional permits needed within that semester, will be charged $5.00.